-Once available, further information will be posted under "Funds" in the "Programs" section of the CFI website (http://www.innovation.ca/en/OurFunds).
+Once available, further information will be posted in the "Our funds" section of the CFI website (www.innovation.ca/en/OurFunds).

 2.2 Leaders Opportunity Fund

 The Leaders Opportunity Fund (LOF) is designed to help universities attract and retain the very best of today's and tomorrow's researchers at a time of intense international competition.
 To this end, the LOF offers universities the opportunity to: